-- 5. When the gun is triggered: - The control interface displays the voltage building in the system. - The system raises the ground rod (N) in the cabinet.
+- 4. Turn on electrostatics by sending the system the ES request signal. - The control interface displays the voltage building in the system. - The system raises the ground rod (N) in the cabinet.
 When the ground rod symbol disappears and the charge symbol appears, the system is capable of building a charge.
-See Home Screen, page 49. - When the trigger on the gun is released and the ground rod delay time has elapsed, the ground rod (N) drops and discharges the system.
-Release the gun trigger at any time to refill the system.
+See Home Screen, page 45 - 5.
+Trigger the gun and begin spraying paint. - 6.
+When the gun trigger is released, the ES request is disabled, and the ground rod delay time has elapsed, the ground rod (N) drops and discharges the system.
+Release the gun trigger and disable the ES request at any time to refill the system.